 Case #2.
 A review of proposed closing documents and title policy, revealed an exception to governmental liens from the title policy’s coverage.
 The bank’s closing agent stated it was standard practice to exclude this from coverage.
 Antennas went up and an independent search discovered there were government fines outstanding in excess of $70,000... all of which would not have been covered by the title policy.

 Case #3.
-It is generally recommended a buyer should obtain a survey and elevation certificate when purchasing a single family home.
+It is generally recommended a buyer should obtain a survey and elevation certificate when purchasing a single-family home.
 In this instance, the elevation certificate revealed improvements located below the flood plane level.
 An independent letter sent to the local zoning department revealed that previous fines had been levied and the former owner had been mandated to remove approximately 1,000 square feet of the non-conforming improved living space.
-The bank was not aware, did not disclose this and the bank’s title policy would not have covered this issue.
+The bank was not aware and did not disclose this and the bank’s title policy would not have covered this issue.

 Closing Dates Mean Nothing... except if you are in default.
-When entering into a contract for bank owned property, don’t book your plane tickets yet.
+When entering into a contract for bank-owned property, don’t book your plane tickets yet.
 It is typically the exception rather than the rule that banks are prepared to close on time.
-In fairness to most bank title companies, they are overworked, understaffed and unorganized.
-Unfortunately, there is no remedy available under the contract or no penalty if the lender is unable to have the seller documents prepared and executed in time for closing.
+In fairness to most bank title companies, they are overworked, understaffed, and unorganized.
+Unfortunately, there is no remedy available under the contract or no penalty if the lender is unable to have the seller's documents prepared and executed in time for closing.

 However, bank contracts clearly require buyers to close on time and often seek to invoke penalties of $250.00 to $500.00 a day if a buyer is unable to close on the original closing date.
 This is another example of what is sauce for the goose is clearly not sauce for the gander.
 Unfortunately, since banks will not allow you to amend their contract addendums in any way shape or form, there is no remedy other than to beware of this very real possibility.